Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Discussion and conclusion

-For the knockout experiments in PDX models, the key comparison is between the exponential growth model with quantile~$\Delta_{0.05}^{\chi_1^2}$, the version using the adapted threshold~$\Delta_{0.05}^{\text{Cant}}$, and the paired $t$-test for the endpoint measurements: the first method most reliably detects existing effects in the simulation study, the second is most effective at not flagging non-existing ones, and the third represents the established approach in practice.
-The framework of the knockout experiments aligns with the first two sample size settings of the simulation study ($n\in\{8,16\}$), as the knockout experiments include at most $n=22$ measurements.
-The conservative confidence intervals~$\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ for the knockout experiments suggest that the range of assumed effect sizes considered in the simulation study (from ``none" to ``strong") represents a realistic assumption for the real-data experiments, although the true effects in the latter remain unknown (cf. Table~\ref{app:table_results}).
-All three methods are applied to all 44 experiments.
-The exponential growth model detects 40 effects with~$\Delta_{0.05}^{\chi_1^2}$ and 31 with~$\Delta_{0.05}^{\text{Cant}}$, while the paired $t$-test also detects 40 effects.
-The exponential growth model with quantile~$\Delta_{0.05}^{\chi_1^2}$ and the $t$-test share only one experiment which both methods flag as non-growth-altering.
-The exponential growth model with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$, however, classifies the same seven experiments as non-growth-altering as the other two methods, plus six additional ones (cf. Figure~\ref{appendix:heat_map_ko}, Appendix~\ref{sec:appendix_figures}).
-There is no clear pattern in the classification of non-growth-altering effects with respect to sample size, although the exponential growth model with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$ is more balanced in flagging experiments with both small and large sample sizes as non-growth-altering.
-In view of the results of the simulation study, this approach is particularly useful when false positive classifications should be avoided.
-Nevertheless, the method may fail to detect some existing knockout effects (cf. Figure~\ref{app:simulation_significant_cases}).
+For the knockout experiments in PDX models, the key comparison is between the exponential and logistic growth models with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$, and the paired $t$-test for the endpoint measurements: the first method was effective at not flagging non-existing effects in the simulation study, the second reliably detected existing ones, and the third represented the established approach in practice.
+The framework of the knockout experiments aligned with the first two sample size settings of the simulation study ($n\in\{8,16\}$), as the knockout experiments included at most $n=22$ measurements.
+The conservative confidence intervals~$\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ and~$\text{CI}_{0.95}^{\text{Cant}}(\delta)$ for the knockout experiments suggested that the range of assumed effect sizes considered in the simulation study (from ``none" to ``strong") constituted a realistic representation of the real-data experiments, although effects exceeding the ``strong" category were observed.
+However, the true effects in the knockout data sets remained unknown.
+The exponential growth model and the paired $t$-test were applied to all~$44$ experiments, whereas the logistic growth was applied to a subset of~$38$ experiments.
+The exponential growth model detected~$41$ effects (of which one was growth-enhancing) and the logistic growth model detected effects in all considered~$38$ data sets, while the paired $t$-test detected~$40$ effects.
+The three knockouts classified as non-growth-altering by the exponential growth model with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$ were likewise identified as non-growth-altering by the paired $t$-test (cf.\ Fig~\ref{app:heat_map_ko}).
+Overall, the effect detection results for the knockout data sets were largely consistent across the three methods.